confidential-devhub/coco-ai-demo-scripts/llm/README.md

 # fraud-detection

-This folder hast to be download and used in parallel with the original fraud-detection guide, <https://github.com/rh-aiservices-bu/fraud-detection>, as it extends it.
+This folder hast to be download and used in parallel with the original test-drive guide, <https://github.com/rh-aiservices-bu/test-drive.git>, as it extends it.

 ## Prerequisites